 ANTARES processes alerts from the Zwicky Transient Facility survey in real-time, using filters written in Python, and streams the results out using Apache Kafka.
-Our long-term goal is to process alerts from the Large Synoptic Survey Telescope.
+Our goal is to process alerts from the Large Synoptic Survey Telescope.

 Also take a look at the Pipeline page, which documents how ANTARES is currently processing alerts.